SSWConsulting/SSW.Rules.Content/rules/create-a-combo-box-that-has-a-custom-template/rule.md

 ---
 type: rule
-title: Do You create a combo-box that has a custom template
+title: Do You create a combo-box that has a custom template?
 uri: create-a-combo-box-that-has-a-custom-template
 authors:
   - title: Adam Cogan